 - educate all faculty members and residents in alertness management and fatigue mitigation processes

-- adopt fatigue mitigation processes to manage the potential negative effects of fatigue on patient care and learning, such as naps or back-up call schedules
+- encourage residents to use fatigue mitigation processes to manage the potential negative effects of fatigue on patient care and learning, such as naps or backup call schedules

 Each program must have a process to ensure continuity of patient care in the event that a resident may be unable to perform his/her patient care duties.

 The sponsoring institution must provide adequate sleep facilities and/or safe transportation options for residents who may be too fatigued to safely return home.

 Resident/Fellow Research Day